-Cotonou Benin is one of my places to visit in West Africa.
+Cotonou Benin is one of the best places to visit in Africa.
 Asides, from the obvious language barrier, it is a fun place to explore on a budget.
 So here is my travel guide to Cotonou to help you on your trip.
 I had help using the google translate app for ease of communication.

 You can click here to know other travel apps you need.
 So, if you need a place to explore west Africa on a budget, opt for Cotonou.
 How do you plan a trip to Cotonou?
 Can Nigerians travel to the Benin republic without a passport?
 All these I will be answering while sharing my experience from Lagos to Cotonou by Road.

 This travel guide to Cotonou is perfect if you’re traveling from Lagos.
 This guide will come in handy if it’s your first time visiting or if you’re re-visiting.

 Ultimate travel guide to Cotonou from Lagos

 In this travel guide, I will be as detailed as possible.
 Do you need Visa to enter Cotonou as a Nigerian?
 You do not need a visa for entry into Cotonou or the Republic of Benin.
 Cotonou is one of the visa-free countries accessible to Nigerians.

 So, if you need a visa-free country to visit as Nigeria, opt for the Republic of Benin.
 Also, read my post on other visa-free countries to know as a Nigerian.

 How to plan a trip to Cotonou, Republic of Benin

 The Republic of Benin is a neighboring country to Nigeria.
 So, I chose to visit it first since it is nearby.
 There are several ways to access Cotonou.
 You can travel by road from Lagos through the Semen border.

 However, I would not recommend this border as it is super stressful.
 The checkpoints from Badagry to the Semen border are a lot.
 This makes the trip a little slow.